 - Satellite Page Provides the satellite signal status.
 Three satellites are required for a two-dimensional fix (no altimeter) and four satellites are required for a three-dimensional fix. - Trip Computer Page Provides trip and navigation data such as Trip Odometer, Maximum Speed, and Elevation.
 The fields can be changed by highlighting the field and selecting from the list options using the THUMB STICK. - Map Page Provides a detail map of the area surrounding the current location.
-Detailed maps are provide by preloading them using MapSource. - 4.
+Detailed maps are provided by preloading them using Garmin Express and/or BaseCamp Software. - 4.
 Compass Page Provides an electronic graphical compass and indicates direction to go and direction of travel. - 5.
 Main Menu This page provides a directory of advanced features and settings.

-US&R STRUCTURES SPECIALIST FOG EQUIPMENT OPERATING PROCEDURES Main Display Pages (continued)
+Main Display Pages (continued)